Sanketh-Code/Tumor_Classification/README.md

 ## Relevance of different features.

-1. **Raduis**: Malignant cells usually have englarged nucli.
+1. **Radius**: Malignant cells usually have englarged nucli.
 Larger radius -> high cancer risk
 2. **Perimeter**: Malignant cells have uneven edges. increase in the perimeter might indicate that the cells might be cancerous.
 3. **area**: Total pixel area of the nucleus.
 Malignant cells have larger areas.
 4. **smoothness**: Measures how smooth or jagged the boundary is.
 Malignant cells have irregular bumpy edges due to disorganized growth.
 Low smoothness -> more likely to be malignant.